pcdworks/website-ng/content/about.md

 particular project.

 Bottom line?
-When you're ready to get your idea out into the world, we've got the big brains (not to mention, small egos) to make it happen.
+When you're ready to get your idea out into the world, we've got the creativity, curiosity, deep knowledge (small egos) to make it happen.

 </template>
 </text-image>